azcpavel/ArduinoJson/_apis/config/use_long_long.md

 #include <ArduinoJson.h>
 ```

-:warning: Caution: the memory consumption will be higher, and the results given by the [ArduinoJson Assistant]({{ site.baseurl }}/assistant/) will be wrong.
+:warning: Caution: the memory consumption will be higher, and the results from the [ArduinoJson Assistant]({{site.baseurl}}/assistant/) will be wrong.

+:warning: Caution: make sure you use the same value for each compilation unit, i.e., for each `.ino` and `.cpp` in your project.